Group-aware Parameter-efficient Updating for Content-Adaptive Neural Video Compression: Introduction

 Second, to mitigate error accumulation, we introduce a group-aware optimization strategy.
-This method diverges from previous methods~\cite{abdoli2023gop, guo2020content, tang2023offline}, which concentrated on updating a narrow sequence of consecutive frames.
+This method diverges from previous methods~\cite{abdoli2023gop, guo2020content, tang2023offline, van2021instance}, which concentrated on updating a narrow sequence of consecutive frames.
 Instead, our approach considers the entire Group of Pictures (GoP) during the updating process.
 Specifically, when compressing an individual frame, we optimize the entire GoP, which it belongs, to minimize the errors in individual reconstructed frames.
-Furthermore, to circumvent the significant memory demand that group-based updating could impose on the processing of high-resolution videos, we implement a patch-based GoP updating strategy.
+Furthermore, to circumvent the significant computational demand that group-based updating could impose on the processing of high-resolution videos, we implement a patch-based GoP updating strategy.
 It spatially segments each GoP into multiple patch-based GoPs, which will be updated sequentially.
 In general, this approach ensures that the updates made to this framework do not adversely impact the predictive coding process of other frames within the GoP, thus maintaining the integrity and efficiency of the compression across the entire group.

-By integrating two above strategies, we incorporate our GPU into the latest NVC framework~\cite{li2023neural}, significantly improving its coding performance across four most representative video compression benchmarks, HEVC~\cite{sullivan2012overview} Class B, C, D and E datasets.
-Moreover, to validate the adaptability of our content-adaptive method in various contents, we also test it on compressing medical volumetric image benchmarks ACDC~\cite{bernard2018deep}, which serves the most important cardiac dataset with multiple MRI slices.
+By integrating two above strategies, we incorporate our GPU into the latest NVC framework~\cite{li2023neural}, significantly improving its coding performance across six most representative standard video compression benchmarks, UVG~\cite{UVGdataset}, MCL-JCV~\cite{wang2016mcl} and HEVC~\cite{sullivan2012overview} Class B, C, D and E datasets.
+Moreover, to validate the adaptability of our content-adaptive method in various contents, we also test it on compressing a medical volumetric image benchmark, ACDC~\cite{bernard2018deep}, which serves the most important cardiac diagnostics dataset with sequential MRI slices.
 Our framework not only outperforms traditional video codecs, such as H.266/VVC~\cite{bross2021overview}, but also surpasses previous content-adaptive NVC methods~\cite{guo2020content, tang2023offline} in performance on video benchmarks and adaptability on medical benchmark.
 Our contributions can be summarized as follows:

 \begin{itemize} \item Introduction of encoding-side adapters inspired by Parameter-Efficient Transfer Learning, optimizing a minimal set of parameters by using low-rank adaptation strategy to adapt pre-trained models to new domains efficiently.